-Proxies are a very low-resolution copy of your footage that you can use in place for your full quality footage while you edit to reduce the processing demand on your computer.
+Proxies are a very low-resolution copy of your footage that you can use as replacement for your full quality footage while you edit to reduce the processing demand on your computer.

 To create proxies first select the footage in Premiere you want to edit, right-click and in the drop-down menu go to proxy and click create proxies.
 A new window will open where you can choose the format of your proxy.

 You may want to choose the H.264 format with the H.264 Low-Resolution Proxy preset to keep the proxy file small.
 Keep the Destination next to the original media and click Okay.

 Adobe Media Encoder will launch and automatically load all of your videos ready to create proxies.
 Once your proxies have been created you can use the toggle proxies button in Premiere to switch between using your full-quality video or the proxy version as you edit.

 You may need to add the toggle proxies button to your program window if it's not in your current workspace already.